robertdmunn/tasklist/README.md

     $ bower install
     $ npm install

-To configure the database, create an empty database schema in MySQL or MariaDB.
+To configure the database, create an empty database schema in MariaDB.
 Run /database/script.sql on the newly created database to create the tables you need.
 Then run:

      $ node hashpassword.js